puppetlabs/puppetlabs-puppet_agent/README.markdown

 Specifically in the 1.2.0 Release:
 * For Windows, you must trigger an agent run after upgrading so that Puppet can create the necessary directory structures.
-* AIX package names are based on PowerPC architecture version.
-PowerPC 8 is not yet supported.

 ## Development